Connectivity of a Family of Bilateral Agreement Random Graphs: Introduction

-One can interpret the bilateral agreement model as a network formation process conducted via a game (selfish objective maximization) among agents.
+Following \cite{la2015new} one can interpret the bilateral preference based \textsf{LK} model as a network formation process conducted via a game (selfish objective maximization) among bounded rational agents at the vertices.
 These kinds of network formation processes~\cite{easley2010networks,jackson2010social,newman2018networks} have been studied in social science and economics.
-Assume there are $n$ agents that are aware of their own benefits from the potential pairwise contracts with others where the benefit is assessed via an appropriate reward, cost or even distance measure.
-Then each agent agrees on its own $k(n)$ most profitable contracts.
-Finally, each contract will be concluded if and only if both parties mutually agree to it, and the graph of pairwise connections will be generated.
-The interpretation above highlights the importance of bilateral agreement random graphs from a game-theoretic (i.e., individual agent oriented) point of view.
+We assume that the $n$ agents are aware of their own benefits from the potential pairwise connections with others where the benefit is assessed via an appropriate cost or distance measure---we assume \textit{without loss of generality} that the pairwise costs or distances are generated are independent and either uniformly distributed in $[0,1]$, or exponentially distributed with parameter $1$.
+We point the reader to \cite[Observation O-3]{la2015new} for the reason why either of these choices of distributions (or any other continuous distribution) results in the same realization of graphs.
+Again, following \cite{la2015new} the agents are bounded rational, and only use local information instead of global information.
+Finally, the agents also have limited memory, so that each agent prefers the $k(n)$ most profitable/valuable connections based solely on the cost or distance of the potential edge instead of some global objective like connectivity.
+Then, each edge (connection) will exist if and only if both parties prefer it, and from this process the graph of pairwise connections will be generated.